Noise Levels in North Leg, Augusta, GA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,089 North Leg residents, or 29.6%, live above that level.
 By land area, 47.2% of North Leg is above 55 dBA.

 Average noise levels for North Leg residents, grouped by direction from the center of North Leg.
-Southern North Leg carries the highest population-weighted average; Northern North Leg carries the lowest.
-Just 28% of residents in Northern North Leg live in blocks above the EPA's 55 dBA threshold, a third of the share in Southern North Leg.
+The highest population-weighted average is in northwestern North Leg; the lowest is in northeastern North Leg, where just 49% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central North Leg